gappeah/Ango.io/README.md

-# Ango - Cryptocurrency Website
+# Ango.io - Cryptocurrency Website

-  Ango is a fully responsive cryptocurrency website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Ango.io is a fully responsive cryptocurrency website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/cryptex/"><strong>➥ Live Demo</strong></a>